-CNBC Interview with our CEO and Head of Research, Garrick Hileman
+CNBC Interview with our Co-founder, Garrick Hileman

 Dr. Garrick Hileman appeared on CNBC yesterday to talk about the Venezuaelan state-backed cryptocurrency ‘Petro’, Bitcoin, & cryptoasset valuations